rituparnasaikia/AutomaticTransformerWindingMachine/README.md

 # AutomaticTransformerWindingMachine
-I simple micro controller based transformer winding machine
+It is a simple micro controller based transformer winding machine.
+The parts of the machine can ordered from aliexpress, banggoods and amazon.